Shopify/vscode-ruby-lsp/README.md

 ## Usage

 Search for `ruby-lsp` in the extensions tab and click install.
+You may also need to set `rubyLsp.rubyVersionManager` in vscode to ensure that the extension loads with the correct Ruby environment.

 ### Configuration